 Rehab Essentials was started in 2005 to enable actively-practicing Physical Therapists to advance to the doctoral level.
-Steven Tepper, PT, PhD, FAPTA, realized the need for a cost-effective transitional Doctor of Physical Therapy (tDPT) program that allowed physical therapists to maintain their work-life balance, continue to practice and advance their professional qualifications by taking online courses to achieve their DPT.
+Steven Tepper, PT, PhD, FAPTA, realized the need for a cost-effective transitional Doctor of Physical Therapy (tDPT) program that allowed physical therapists to maintain their work-life balance, continue to practice and advance their professional qualifications by taking online courses to achieve their DPT from our university partners.
 Rehab Essentials brought content experts together to create an all-star faculty and outstanding curriculum.
+In 2021, Rehab Essentials will bring this same mission to the OT community and launch a tOTD program.
+Rehab Essentials expertise in content, distance education for therapists, production and faculty development has lead to development of our enTandem DPT, a blended, collaborative comprehensive entry level DPT program.

 Rehab Essentials vision has grown, and improving global health education is at the heart of what Rehab Essentials stands for.
 Rehab Essentials is the optimal solution for professional health education.
 Our courses and modules integrate foundational content into an e-learning platform that delivers consistent and highly ranked professional development curriculum.